jordansissel/sysadvent/2011/06/article.md

 of the situation.
 The 'new' crop of operations folk are already ahead of you.

 You might disagree with the above, and the future might prove it wrong, but what if you find you like writing code?
-What if by learning how to program improved your business value and thus reflected positively upon your salary and benefits?
+What if having programming skills improves your business value and thus reflects positively upon your salary and benefits?

 ## Career Flexiblity